Your Stamp-a-ma-jig comes with the tool itself, along with a transparent imaging sheet (shown below).

 I then rotated the Vellum and stamped a different image in each corner (pictured below).
 Again, it is very important that you position your Stamp-a-ma-jig the same way each time.
 I will be using these same sheets over and over again, so I used black StazOn ink.
 If you are using the Imaging Sheet that comes with your Stamp-a-ma-jig, and will need to change the image each time, DO NOT use StazOn ink!!
 You'll need to use any regular Classic or Craft ink so you can clean the sheet after each use.

+This particular stamp set has 28 stamps in it, so I used 7 squares of Vellum with 4 images each.
+Here's a picture of a few of them.
 If you followed the steps described above, you will not have to make imaging sheets ever again for this stamp set... just place them in the box with your stamp set and they'll be ready when you need them!

 Now that we have our imaging sheets made, let's make a little man!
 To begin, choose the body part you want to start with and stamp it onto your cardstock.
 I started with his shirt.
 Be sure you allow room for the other body parts!